 As a high-tech industrial society in the trillion-dollar class, Canada resembles the US in its market-oriented economic system, pattern of production, and high living standards.
 Since World War II, the impressive growth of the manufacturing, mining, and service sectors has transformed the nation from a largely rural economy into one primarily industrial and urban.
 Canada enjoys a substantial trade surplus with the US, which absorbs about three-fourths of Canadian merchandise exports each year.

 The OECD compared the performance of school students in 65 countries in mathematics, reading and science.
 Students in Canadian schools performed better than students from any other English speaking country.
 Canada's health care is publicly (tax-payer) funded: payment is generally not required for medical treatment; although, depending on the province you live in, it's probable you'll pay for pharmaceuticals and dental care.

 Since the termination of the Federal Entrepreneur and Investor programs, the British Columbia (BC) business programs have become very popular.
-The BC government accepts entrepreneur applications for successful business persons or senior managers who want to establish a new business or purchase an existing business anywhere outside Metropolitan Vancouver
+The BC government accepts entrepreneur applications for successful business persons or senior managers who want to establish a new business or purchase an existing business anywhere in BC.

-Open to citizens of all countries with a minimum of 3 years of business or senior management experience in the last 5 years.
+Open to citizens of all countries with a minimum of 2 years of business or senior management experience in the last 5 years.
 Applications are taking 9-12 months to process at this time by the BC government.
-Once approved applicants arrive on work permits and are expected to start their business.

 After operating the business successfully and meeting all the terms of the performance agreement, be able to apply for permanent residence in Canada, which is expedited for PNP applicants.

-After 4 years of residency in the previous 6 years in Canada, applicants and their families may apply for citizenship.
+After 3 years of residency in the previous 5 years in Canada applicants and their families may apply for citizenship..

 Canadian citizens can travel to 173 countries without a visa and can hold other citizenships.